MeanSparse: Post-Training Robustness Enhancement Through Mean-Centered Feature Sparsification: Abstract

 \section{Abstract}

-We present a simple yet effective method to improve the robustness of Convolutional Neural Networks (CNNs) against adversarial examples by post-processing an adversarially trained model.
+We present a simple yet effective method to improve the robustness of both Convolutional and attention-based Neural Networks against adversarial examples by post-processing an adversarially trained model.
 Our technique, \sys, cascades the activation functions of a trained model with novel operators that sparsify mean-centered feature vectors.
 This is equivalent to reducing feature variations around the mean, and we show that such reduced variations merely affect the model's utility, yet they strongly attenuate the adversarial perturbations and decrease the attacker's success rate.
-Our experiments show that, when applied to the top models in the RobustBench leaderboard, \sys achieves a new robustness record of $72.08\%$ (from $71.07\%$) and $59.64\%$ (from $59.56\%$) on CIFAR-10 and ImageNet, respectively, in terms of AutoAttack accuracy.
-Code is available at \url{https://github.com/SPIN-UMass/MeanSparse}
+Our experiments show that, when applied to the top models in the RobustBench leaderboard, \sys achieves a new AutoAttack robust accuracy record of $75.28\%$ (from $73.71\%$), $44.78\%$ (from $42.67\%$) and $62.12\%$ (from $59.56\%$) on CIFAR-10, CIFAR-100 and ImageNet, respectively, in terms of AutoAttack accuracy.
+Code: \url{https://github.com/SPIN-UMass/MeanSparse}